Sales KPIs – What Every Sales Leader Needs To Track

 Sales Key Performance Indicators (KPIs) to Track

-Here are the 7 Sales Key Performance Indicators (KPIs) that every sales leader needs to be tracking to measure their sales teams’ effectiveness.
+Here are the 7 Sales Key Performance Indicators (KPIs) that every sales leader needs to track to measure their sales teams’ effectiveness.

 1. Lead to Opportunity Conversion Ration